Foolproof Tips for Cooking Every Style of Eggs

 - Crack two eggs in a Mason jar and add a little bit of salt and pepper.

-- Pour 2.5tbsp of heavy cream over the top with freshly chopped herbs.
+- Pour 2 and a half tablespoons of heavy cream over the top with freshly chopped herbs.

 - Screw the top on lightly.

 - Lower it down on the boiling water.